 I did make it some years later with my debut novel, SHADOWING THE SUN.
 I’d become self-conscious throughout adolescence and stopped writing fiction.
 Unsettled, and easily distracted, I needed all the energy I could muster to get through school and to university.
 After graduating, I landed a job at Time Out Magazine where I spent my twenties editing guidebooks on cities around the world, books on London, and writing restaurant and shop reviews.
-It was fun.
-I had a wonderful, social time working in the centre of London, partying, dancing, having various relationships; but I knew there was more to life, and that one day I would return to fiction.
 On leaving Time Out, my work colleagues gave me money to enrol on an Arvon Course, where I met Julia Bell and Jackie Gay.
 The idea for my first novel came to me while drinking red wine next to the fire, and Julia encouraged me to look into doing an MA.
 I enrolled at Sheffield Hallam University, where I was mentored by Jane Rogers, and left some years later with a novel, a distinction and my amazing agent, Judith Murray.
 I was published by Portobello Books soon after.

 I had the idea for my next novel when walking along the coastal path in the furthest reaches of Cornwall, where we spend our summers each year camping with a group of families.
 Interested in the dynamics between friends who come together each year, the habits formed, secrets concealed, I imagined a tragic accident, and how carefully constructed lives and relationships would rapidly unravel.
 I have recently finished TOWARDS THE PEBBLED SHORE.